New ANSI Standards for Aerial Lifts: What You Need to Know

 ANSI Aerial Lift Standards: New Classifications

-The new ANSI aerial lift standards also state that there can be three types of MEWPS within each group.
-These include:
+ANSI A92 also defines three types of MEWPS within each group:

-- MEWPs that can travel only in the stowed position.
-These must be moved manually.
+– MEWPs that can travel only in the stowed position and must be moved manually

-- MEWPs that are controlled from the chassis.
-These can be driven while the platform is in the air.
+– MEWPs that are controlled from the chassis and can be driven while the platform is in the air

-- MEWPs that have controls on the work platform.
-These can also be driven while the platform is in the air.
+– MEWPs that have controls on the work platform and can be driven while the platform is in the air

-- Toyota JLG 12SP.
 This push-around stock picker is a Group A, Type 1 MEWP.
-The platform never extends beyond the chassis.
-The lift can only be moved with the platform retracted.
+The platform never extends beyond the chassis, and the lift can only be moved with the platform retracted.

-- Toyota AICHI Scissor Lift SV2632E.
-This Group A Type 3 MEWP falls under the new ANSI Scissor Lift Standards.
-The platform never extends beyond the equipment tipping line.
-Travel can be controlled from the platform.
+This Group A, Type 3 MEWP falls under the new ANSI Scissor Lift Standards.
+The platform never extends beyond the equipment tipping line, and travel can be controlled from the platform.

-- Toyota M450AJ Articulating Boom Lift.
 The platform in this Group B, Type 3 MEWP extends beyond the wheel.
-The lift can be moved while the platform is in the air.
+The lift can be moved while the platform is in the air as well.

-ANSI A92 will require new aerial lifts to be equipped with two types of sensors.
-One sounds an alarm and prevents the machine from operating when the load exceeds safety limits.
-The other is a tilt sensor. that triggers an alarm when the slope level gets too steep.
-It also prevents movement of the chassis or work platform.
+ANSI A92 requires new aerial lifts to be equipped with two types of sensors: one that sounds an alarm and prevents the machine from operating when the load exceeds safety limits, and another that triggers an alarm when the slope level gets too steep and prevents movement of the chassis or work platform.

 – MEWPs can no longer use chains to close off an entrance to the work platform.
 Instead, they must use gates that include toe guards.

-- MEWPs used on rough terrain must be fitted with solid or foam-filled tires.
-This will help make the MEWP more stable while on the job.
+– MEWPs used on rough terrain must be fitted with solid or foam-filled tires.
+This helps increase stability.

 New ANSI Aerial Lift Standards: Safety Plans

-Any business that uses MEWPs must have a written safe use plan.
-This plan should include:
+Any business that uses MEWPs must have a written safe use plan that includes:

 – A detailed site risk assessment